-In our opinion, the financial statements referred to above present fairly, in all material respects, the assets, liabilities and net assets of Rebuilding Together Nashville, Inc. as of June 30, 2014, and the support, revenue and expenses for the year then ended in accordance with the modified cash basis of accounting as described in Note A.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the assets, liabilities and net assets of Rebuilding Together Nashville, Inc. as of June 30, 2015 and 2014, and the support, revenue and expenses for the years then ended in accordance with the modified cash basis of accounting as described in Note A.